Skip to Content

 What are Instances?

 Instances are regional deployments of the Digital Trust Foundry platform.
-Each instance operates independently and serves tenants in specific geographic regions:
+Each instance operates independently and serves tenants in specific geographic regions.

 What are Tenants?

 A tenant is your organization’s isolated environment within an instance.
-Each tenant has:

 • Unique subdomainyour-tenant.digitaltrustfoundry.com

-• Isolated data — Complete data separation from other tenants
+• Isolated data — Complete data separation from other tenants in the same instance

 • Independent configuration — Custom settings, API keys, and user management